bmm00000/practice/react1/summary/main-project/NOTES.md

 CSS modules is a built in feature of CRA that allows us to scope style to components, the name of the file should be: name-of-component.module.css

-the 'key' prop that React expects to render efficiently arrays of jsx elements, is one of the props that is built-in in any component, including in custom components, so you can use it anywhere.
+the 'key' prop that React expects in order to render efficiently arrays of jsx elements, is one of the props that is built-in in any component, including in custom components, so you can use it anywhere.

 react will authomatically pass an 'event' object as an argument to the function that is executed for events, such as onClick, onSubmit, etc